ToniHalmetoja/globalizr/README.md

 Equally worth of note is that the Spoonacular API, used for the recipe recommendations, only has recommendations for a few different countries.
 Just try the big cuisines (France, the US, Thailand...) and see what you get.
 Of course, in a full application, we'd expand this functionality, and also add some kind of recommendations for books and trips, and affiliate links for them all.

 As for accessibility, unfortunately it doesn't seem that there's any possible way to implement tab select on each individual polygon.

+## Note

+Due to Heroku being slow and idling free websites, you will likely have to attempt to load the app a few times for the demo.
+This is not a problen with the code, as you can see if you run it locally; it's a problem with Heroku.